Mandatory credit checks

 Used when an organization must transfer the employee's personnel security clearance held by another Government of Canada department or agency

-Note: It is recommended that company security officers or alternates submitting a transfer request for applicants with an existing reliability status or security clearance granted more than 5 years ago, request the applicants to provide consent in the Online Industrial Security Services portal or check box 3 in section C of the Personnel screening, consent and authorization form (TBS/SCT 330-23E).
+It is recommended that company security officers (CSOs) or alternates submitting a transfer request for applicants with an existing reliability status or security clearance granted more than 5 years ago, request the applicants to provide consent in the Online Industrial Security Services (OLISS) portal or check box 3 in section C of the Personnel screening, consent and authorization form (TBS/SCT 330-23E).

 How the applicant gives consent